 All families in Sweden with a child who is diagnosed with cancer will be offered to participate in a special project within Genomic Medicine Sweden, which is financed by the Swedish Childhood Cancer Fund.
 This project will increase knowledge on why childhood cancer occurs and improve possibilities for making a faster and more detailed diagnosis.
 The analyses may also enable the ability to detect targets for treatment at an early stage.

 Roughly 300 children are diagnosed with cancer each year in Sweden.
 Today diagnostics, care and treatment of children with cancer are already well coordinated on a national level.
 We are now working to enable routine analysis of all genes, so called whole genome sequencing, for all types of childhood cancer.
 In 2020, a multicenter ethics permit was approved for the project.
-The project will start operating in Sweden’s six pediatric oncology centers during 2021.
+In 2021, the project has started operating in Sweden’s six pediatric oncology centers.